 Just because Valentine’s Day has come and gone doesn’t mean you should stop thinking about sensual foods.
 Like this Fettuccine with creamy Mushroom Marsala Sauce.
-This is not only elegant, but like the Pistachio Crusted Flounder, it’s another really quick meal.
-I’m on a quick meal roll this week.
+This is not only elegant, but it’s really quick.

 I made this pasta for our dinner last night; we were expecting to have a quiet evening at home when, around 5 pm, we got the call from our favorite restaurant—we got off the waiting list!
 (Just as I was starting to get some good mileage out of teasing my husband about it.)

 And we got the best table, too!
 It was comfy and secluded.
 I’m a huge table snob.
 To me there’s nothing worse than spending a lot of money to go out to dinner and being seated at a postage sized table wedged in between a loud-talker (Seinfeld was right on about that one) and one of those types who likes to stare at what you’re eating while they wait, endlessly, for their appetizers.
 Not romantic at all.

 This fettuccine with mushroom Marsala is almost as good as going out.
 I go back to this basic sauce again and again because it’s easy yet so sophisticated.
 Put your nose up to the Marsala bottle and take a whiff: it’s instant white tablecloth and candlelight.
 All you need to pick up is some fresh thyme, and a bunch of nice looking mushrooms, whatever kind you like.

 My favorite way to use mushrooms is all by themselves.
 Their flavor and texture is so distinctive it’s a shame to mix them in as an afterthought.
 Could you add chicken, or shrimp, or asparagus to this dish?
 Sure.
 But I wouldn’t.